vince-nyanga/my-library/README.md

 Here's the breakdown of the projects in the solution:

 1. **MyLibrary.Domain**: This is the innermost layer in our project.
 It contains our entities as well as domain events.
-There are two aggregate roots (`Book` and `Customer`).
 Most, if not all of the business logic is handled in this project.
 2. **MyLibrary.Application**: This is where the application services live.
 It contains commands (for CQRS) and their handlers, abstractions for command and event dispatchers, repository interfaces, as well as generic exceptions that will be surfaced to the API.
 I decided not the surface exceptions thrown in the domain, or any other domain class bar a few such as `IDomainEvent` to the API.
 The application layer catches all the domain exceptions and throws a more generic exception that the API will then convert into a `ProblemDetails` to be returned to the user.
 3. **MyLibrary.Query**: This project is on the same level as `MyLibrary.Application` but handles the query side of the CQRS.
 As you can see from the image above, it does not depend on the domain at all.
 Instead, it defines its own read models that sort of match the domain models.
 It also contains queries and their handlers, as well as interfaces for the query services.
 4. **MyLibrary.Infrastructure**: This is where the infrastructure is defined.
 It contains the two EF Core database context, one for writing -- used in `MyLibrary.Application` and one for reading (querying), used by in `MyLibrary.Query`.
 All the interfaces defined in the deeper layers are defined in this project.